arjjjohnson/DH110-2021F/assignment06/readme.md

 ![Typography choices](https://user-images.githubusercontent.com/91240122/140946057-2c51ec0c-ed6a-4ac7-85d5-034009179a40.png)

+> Four fonts were trialed in this stage of development.
+The first font was the one provided, while the two following were the fonts "recommended" through google font searchs as "highly rated."
+Ultimately, I decided on a font that was similar to the original webpage and one that was clean, yet simple.

 ![Adobe Color Extraction](https://user-images.githubusercontent.com/91240122/140944339-62caa020-d11b-4c06-9e48-cab41c996301.png)

 ![Adobe pt.
 2](https://user-images.githubusercontent.com/91240122/140945126-832dbd15-969d-4d53-a462-12911c31ce33.png)

+> Utilizing Adobe software, I was able to extract the colors from the original logo.
+From there, I may some minor changes to the color scheme to allow for darker contrast in certain areas (especially important since I decided on a neutral light gray background to support users who may typically struggle with a stark white background).

 4. Description of your decision making process about the final graphical interface design